beluganos/beluganos/doc/install-guide.md

 ```

 ## 1. Build
 Using shell scripts (`create.sh`) is recommended for building Beluganos.
 Before starting scripts, setting file (`create.ini`) should be edited for your environments.
-This script will get the required resources including repository of [beluganos/netconf](https://github.com/beluganos/netconf) automatically.
+This script will get the required resources including repository of [beluganos/netconf](https://github.com/beluganos/netconf) and [beluganos/go-opennsl](https://github.com/beluganos/go-opennsl) automatically.

 ```
 $ cd ~